 D'ANTONI: No, they get me fired.

 SAGAL: Oh, I see.

-D'ANTONI: I always think they didn't like to play the way I wanted to play.
+D'ANTONI: Obviously, they didn't like to play the way I wanted to play.

 SAGAL: Well, that to me is interesting because you're coaching incredibly well-paid, incredibly talented athletes who have been at the pinnacle of their sport for probably their entire careers.
 Like, everybody in the NBA was a superstar the moment they got there.